phaag/nfdump/README.md

 nfpcapd -D -S 2 -H 192.168.168.40 -i eth0 -e 60,30 -o fat,payload -u daemon -g daemon
 ```

-In order to evaluate the payload, nfdump has some rudimentory payload decoder for DNS, ja3, ja3s and a few other.
+In order to evaluate the payload, nfdump has some simple payload decoders for DNS, ja3, ja3s, ja4 and a few other.

 Alternatively nfpcapd can also convert existing cap files into flow data: